xvshiting/testgit/readme.txt

 GIT is free software  GPL
+Git has a mutble index called stage